The Mark Drama

 “Awesome – fun but powerful.
 Very touching.”

-Monday 9th August, 7:30pm – University of Waikato – Performing Arts Centre Playhouse Theatre
+Monday 15th August, 7.30pm – University of Waikato, Hamilton campus – Performing Arts Centre, Playhouse theatre

 …is an online initiative bringing together tertiary students from across NZ, and helping to grow their awareness of Global Reach opportunities in their backyard and abroad.
 By participating, you’ll gain an understanding of mission theology and the skills needed for effective cross-cultural engagement.
 You’ll look for opportunities to practically implement your learning by forming gospel-centred relationships on your campus with students from different cultural and religious backgrounds.
 Leaders of key NZ mission agencies will offer input and training, sharing their wealth of knowledge and experience with you.
 You’ll learn to see opportunities and consider possibilities for future cross-cultural work in Aotearoa and around the world.